MShahabSepehri/MediConfusion/README.md

+# MediConfusion
-# MediConfusion: Can you trust your AI radiologist? <br /> Probing the reliability of multimodal medical foundation models
+## Can you trust your AI radiologist? <br /> Probing the reliability of multimodal medical foundation models
+This is the official repository for the paper [MediConfusion: Can you trust your AI radiologist? \\ Probing the reliability of\\ multimodal medical foundation models](https://google.com). <br />

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/license/MIT)

  <img src="logo.png" alt="drawing" width="200" style="float: right;"/>